V. I. Arnold on teaching mathematics

 It is only possible to understand the commutativity of multiplication by counting and re-counting soldiers by ranks and files or by calculating the area of a rectangle in the two ways.
 Any attempt to do without this interference by physics and reality into mathematics is sectarianism and isolationism which destroy the image of mathematics as a useful human activity in the eyes of all sensible people.

-Kapil Hari Paranjape wrote a thoughtful response to Arnold (archive).
+Kapil Hari Paranjape wrote a thoughtful response to Arnold (a).

-Let me also quote two insightful Hacker News comments:
+Let me also quote two insightful comments made at Hacker News:

 Tagged with Math · Teaching · V. I. Arnold